-You may not agree with a decision or an action made by CountyCare about your services or an item you requested.
+You may not agree with a decision, or an action made by CountyCare about your services or an item you requested.
 An appeal is a way for you to ask for a review of our actions.
-You may appeal within sixty (60) calendar days of the date on our Notice of Action form.
-If you want your services to stay the same while you appeal, you must say so when you appeal, and you must file your appeal no later than ten (10) calendar days from the date on our Notice of Action form.
+You may appeal within 60 calendar days of the date on our Adverse Benefit Determination letter.
+If you want your services to stay the same while you appeal, you must say so when you appeal, and you must file your appeal no later than 10 calendar days from the date on our Adverse Benefit Determination letter.
 The list below includes examples of when you might want to file an appeal.

-- Not approving or paying for a service or item your provider asks for - Stopping a service that was approved before - Not giving you the service or items in a timely manner - Not advising you of your right to freedom of choice of providers - Not approving a service for you because it was not in our network
+- Not approving or paying for a service or item your provider asks for - Stopping a service that was approved before - Not giving you the service or items in a timely manner

+- Not advising you of your right to freedom of choice of providers - Not approving a service for you because it was not in our network